 Consult the Experts; Try Before You Buy!

 Once you finally decide on which kayak is right for you, you'll need to figure out a way to get it home.
 The dealer where you make your purchase will probably carry whatever you'll need to load it on your car or truck - they really want you to be able to get it out of their showroom.
 For transportation, there are some phenomenal trailers, roof racks, carts, and straps available now.
-I made a rack for my truck using materials found at a home improvement store for about $80.
+If you consider yourself reasonably handy, you can make a rack for a truck using materials found at a home improvement store for about $100.
 Once you get it home, you'll need to figure out a good place to store it.
 There are racks, stands, or covers for just about everyone.
 Since most people don't want a plastic coffee table that's 14 feet long, the new addition to the family will probably sleep outside or in the garage.
 Just always remember that plastic doesn't like prolonged direct sunlight and heat.
 Most kayak manufacturers will offer storage suggestions either on their websites or it will be included in their warranty packet.
 I keep a pair of my boats on my truck rack at all times.
 You just never know when you'll have a few extra minutes to go wet a line.
-Plus, it makes my truck easy to find in a crowded parking lot at the mall.
+Plus, it makes your truck easy to find in a crowded parking lot at the mall.